Criollo people: Culture

-Criollos and the wars of independence
+In the wars of independence

 Until 1760, the Spanish colonies were ruled under laws designed by the Spanish Habsburgs, which granted the American provinces broad autonomy.
-That situation changed by the Bourbon Reforms of 1700 during the reign of Charles III.
+That situation changed by the Bourbon Reforms of 18th century during the reign of Charles III.
 Spain needed to extract increasing wealth from its colonies to support the European and global wars it needed to maintain the Spanish Empire.
-The Crown expanded the privileges of the Peninsulares, who took over many administrative offices that had been filled by Criollos.
+The Crown expanded the privileges of the peninsulares, who took over many administrative offices that had been filled by Criollos.
 At the same time, reforms by the Catholic Church reduced the roles and privileges of the lower ranks of the clergy, who were mostly Criollos.
-By the 19th century, this discriminatory policy of the Spanish Crown and the examples of the American and French revolutions, led Criollo factions to rebel against the Peninsulares.
+By the 19th century, this discriminatory policy of the Spanish Crown and the examples of the American and French revolutions, led Criollo factions to rebel against the peninsulares.
 With increasing support of the other castes, they engaged Spain in a fight for independence (1809–1826).
 The former Spanish Empire in the Americas separated into a number of independent republics.